Blog icon

 Response to climate change: enhancing resilience at Ramsar sites

-A site specific, values and evidence driven approach will be developed and implemented to deliver the project.
-This approach will integrate local knowledge and contemporary science to better understand the function of sites now and into the future.
-Each site will also be considered in the context of the larger system of waterways and wetlands.
+Researchers developed and implemented a site specific, values- and evidence-driven approach to deliver the project.
+This approach integrated local knowledge and best-available science to improve understanding of how each site functions, and how it may change into the future.
+Each site was also considered in the context of the larger system of connected waterways and wetlands.

 The Barmah-Millewa Forest.
 Australia’s largest red gum forest pictured in flood.
 Image by Gavin Rees.

-The project will focus on 3 study sites: Riverland, Barmah Forest and Macquarie Marshes Ramsar sites.
+The project focused on three sites: Riverland, Barmah Forest and the Macquarie Marshes Ramsar sites.

-The key objectives of the project are to:
+The key objectives of the project were to:

-2. Deliver a climate change adaptation roadmap for each wetland
+2. Deliver a climate change adaptation roadmap for each wetland, and

-• build stakeholder awareness of climate change vulnerability at each site
+• Building stakeholder awareness of climate change vulnerability at each site,

-• build stakeholder capacity to address climate risks and climate adaptation issues
+• Building stakeholder capacity to address climate risks and climate adaptation issues,

 The results

-Expected outcomes of the Ramsar vulnerability project for Murray-Darling Basin Ramsar sites
+Outcomes of the Ramsar vulnerability project for Murray-Darling Basin sites

-The envisioned impact includes enhanced ecosystem resilience, informed management practices, and the establishment of a community of practice for climate adaptation across the Basin.
+The envisioned impact includes enhanced ecosystem resilience, informed management practices, and improved knowledge sharing for climate adaptation across the Basin.